playht/text-to-speech-api/README.md

   }
   ```

   `voice` is the ID of the voice used to synthesize the text.
-Refer to our [Text to Speech voices](https://play.ht/text-to-speech/voices/) page for more details.
+Refer to the [Voices reference file](Voices.md) for more details.

   Only one of `content` or `ssml` can be passed: